Editor's note: This post was originally written in 2014 and has since been updated for maximum relevance.

 Consider the following: Think about who will read the blog and what form the information will need to take.
 Is it formal or casual?
 Is the reader young or old, or any age?
 Is this a specialist blog to be read by people that will understand jargon, or might the audience be made up of general readers?

-The target market will have a dramatic effect on the choices made by the writer.
+The buyer persona will have a dramatic effect on the choices made by the writer.
 Imagine yourself as a typical reader – or even as different types of reader – what would they like to see?
 What posts are they most happy with?
 What other websites do they look at?

 Try to imagine the reader’s lifestyle – what car are they likely to drive?
 Do they have children?
 What are they likely to do at weekends?
 Where do they go on holiday?
 What restaurants do they go to and what films would they go and see?
 Do they go to the Opera, or the cinema, or the pub?